 The Primary teacher’s role is to recognize when a child is in a sensitive period of intellectual, emotional, or social growth.
 As the teacher recognizes one of these sensitive periods, lessons are prepared for that child that will focus on a specific skill.
 Written records of individual and group lessons are kept by the teacher throughout the year, and are discussed bi-annually at Parent/ Teacher conferences.

 After the morning work cycle and outdoor playtime, half-day three and four year old students are picked up.
 The full-day three and four year olds have lunch and then rest in our nap room while the older students have a concentrated work time with the teacher.
 The afternoon work cycle is called Extended Day.
 When children show readiness physically, socially and academically, they are invited by a teacher to begin the Extended Day program.

 Charles Towne Montessori School requires that all Primary teachers be certified by the Association Montessori Internationale (AMI).

 The goal of the Toddler program is to provide the young child with a learning experience away from home and parents.
 This program serves as an introduction to the Montessori method for both the parent and the child.

-Ages 15 months to 3 years
+Ages 15 months (and walking securely) to 3 years